yufun-meow/yuE2logger/README.md

 This project is primarily for practice purposes, hence the functionality is relatively basic.
 You can use this as a foundation to add or modify features on your own
 >
 Regarding the pharmacokinetic model, please refer to [Model Description](MODEL.md)
-# E2 Pharmacokinetic Simulation Engine
+# E2 Pharmacokinetic Simulation Engine/yuE2logger
 ## Introduction
 A pharmacokinetic simulation library for estradiol (E2) and its esters (EB, EV, EC, EN), implemented in C++, supports the calculation of blood drug concentration for multiple administration routes
 - Supported administration routes: oral (koufu), sublingual (shexia), gel application (ningjiao), patch (tiepian), injection (zhushe)